-Hearings Officer Comments: The proposed Central Residential designation allows for increased housing density and limited commercial activities.
-The increase in density and types of allowable uses will likely drive additional on-street parking use.
+City Council Findings: The proposed Central Residential designation allows for increased housing density and limited commercial activities.
+The increase in density and types of allowable uses will likely drive additional onstreet parking use.

 Mitigating the anticipated on-street parking impacts would be the Site's close proximity to public transit.
 A public bus line serving N Williams operates on 20-minute peak hour service.
 Current zoning regulations do not require any on-site parking for development of the Site because of its proximity to frequent transit service lines.
-BDS staff noted, in Exhibit H.10, City Council, on April 4, 2013, tentatively voted on an amendment to the Zoning Code that would require parking for residential development in the following amounts:
+As noted by BDS staff, City Council recently adopted an amendment to the Zoning Code (that became effective May 10, 2013) which would require parking for residential development in the following amounts:

-0-30 dwelling units: no on-site parking required
+0-30 dwelling units: no on-site parking required;

-31-40 dwelling units: 0.20 parking spaces per unit
+31-40 dwelling units: 0.20 parking spaces per unit;

-41-50 dwelling units: 0.25 spaces per unit
+41-50 dwelling units: 0.25 spaces per unit; and

-51 or more units: 0.33 spaces per unit
+51 or more units: 0.33 spaces per unit.

-Applicant's TIA and PBOT's review of this application considered the proposals' impact on the public right-of-way and, even without Council's proposed parking amendments, found no adverse impacts related to on-street parking.
+Applicant's TIA and PBOT's review of this application considered the proposals' impact on the public right-of-way and, even without Council's recent parking amendments, found no adverse impacts related to on-street parking.